 The program covers nine (9) areas of competencies with subtopics to complete the knowledge and skills learning to support strong leadership.
 Participants earn units by completing training in each of the nine (9) competencies which define the roles and responsibilities of governance boards and provide tools that keep efforts focused on student learning.
 You can obtain the training through League events, local board training, and national association conferences and webinars.
 Whatever venue you select, you are sure to get the most current and up-to-date governance information available.

-A certificate of participation in governance leadership from the League can be earned with completion of the Excellence in Trusteeship Program.
+A certificate of participation in governance leadership from the League can be earned with the completion of the Excellence in Trusteeship Program.
 Participants must complete the program within 24 months of the start date.

-- Register for the program;
+- Enroll in the program;